 The Board, through the NCG, will review, with the assistance of management or outside consultants if desired, appropriate compensation policies for the directors serving on the Board and its committees.
 This review may consider board compensation practices of other public companies, contributions to Board functions, service as committee chairs, and other appropriate factors.

 The Board does not believe directors who retire or change their principal occupation or business association should necessarily leave the Board.
 However, promptly following any such event, the director shall offer to tender his/her resignation to the Chairman of the NCG, so that there is an opportunity for the Board, through the NCG, to review the continued appropriateness of Board membership under the new circumstances.
 In the event the director who retires or changes his/her principal occupation or business association is the Chairman of the NCG, such director shall offer to tender his/her resignation to the Chairman of the Board and the Presiding Director.
 Although the Board does not believe that term limits for directors are appropriate, the Board will periodically review this position.
-The Board has fixed the retirement age for directors at 75 (determined as of the Annual Meeting following the director’s birthday); however, the Board retains the discretion to waive the mandatory retirement requirement because of a director’s special qualifications and experience.
+The Board has fixed the retirement age for directors at 75 (determined as of the Annual Meeting following the director’s birthday).
+However, upon recommendation by the NCG, the Board may waive the mandatory retirement requirement due to special circumstances.

 Without specific approval from the Board, no director may serve on more than three other public company boards.